Skip to main content

-1. how to install and configure Hive on MR3 in a Kerberos-enabled secure Hadoop cluster
+1. how to configure Hive on MR3 in a Kerberos-enabled secure Hadoop cluster

 3. how to start and stop HiveServer2